2016 Ford Fusion Energi - $34,725

 23 kWh battery, 76 miles (EPA), 105 MPGe, 107 kW motor

-Ford's Leaf competitor offers slightly greater range and more power.
-It's also more efficient and better to drive, but sales have thus far been slow--and Ford is putting more faith in its other plug-in models, the C-MAX and Fusion Energi.
+Ford's Leaf competitor offers slightly lower range, but more power.
+It's also better to drive, but sales have thus far been slow--and Ford is putting more faith in its other plug-in models, the C-MAX and Fusion Energi.
 A recent price cut has made it look a little more competitive, but no other updates joined the lower price.